 Fall Bedroom Styling Tip 1: Choose a Color Palette

 One of the most important steps to bedroom styling is choosing your color palette.
 Select two or three colors and a few neutrals that you will focus on to achieve a collected but cohesive look.
 For fall, I love warm, earthy tones.
 Here is my color palette:

 - Terra cotta (similar textured pillows and floral pillows)

 - Light gray (sheets and sweater throw)

 - Dark brown (nightstands and metal asterisk)

-Bedroom Styling Tip 2: Create Layers for a Cozy Look
+Fall Bedroom Styling Tip 2: Layer for a Cozy Look

 If you’ve ever wondered why beds in catalogs look so inviting, you will love this tip!
 Layering bedding is simple and creates a fluffy, cozy look using pieces you already have.
 Here are the layers I used here:

 I’m loving these patterned sheets for fall (after you click, select “Queen” and color “Khaki” if it does not come up).
-To create a layered look, I folded the top sheet back about one third of the length of the bed–enough space to place all the pillows on top.
+To create a layered look, I folded the top sheet back about one third of the length of the bed which created enough space to place all the pillows on top.
 Be sure to place the top sheet upside down if you are using patterned sheets, so that the pattern shows when you fold it down.